-Name of applicant
+Name of applicant · · · · · · · · · · · · · · · · · · ·

 Address

-Telephone numbers (Residence) (Busir ness)
+Telephone numbers (Residence) Business)

 Name of Event

-Name of Championship(s) proposed to be held
+Name of Championsh ip(s) proposed to be held

-Style: Standard/American Smooth/Lati n and American/Rhythm Open or Closed
+Style: Оре en or Closed

-Date of Championship Venue City
+Date of Championship ) Venue City

-Surface of dance floorSize of c lancing area Source of Music
+Surface of dance floor Size of dan cing area Source o f Music

-Competitions proposed to be run at this s event:
+Competitions propose d to be run at this ev /ent:

-What traveling and accommodation ass sistance (if any) will be p provided for out-of-town competitor s?
+What traveling and ac commodation assist ance (if any) w i ill be provided fo r out-of-town competit ors?

-Have you ever run a championship before ore If yes, what and when
+Have you ever run a c hampionship before If yes, what and I when

-What governing body granted permissi onWhen
+What governing body granted permission When

-We enclose a bank draft or money orde payable to Canada DanceSport. er in the amount of \$
+We enclose a bank dr aft or money order ir n the amount o of \$ payable to Canada DanceSport.

-The signatory below hereby warrants a applicant and to sign this application or authorized to make this application.
+The signatory below h the applicant and to s entity which is authorized sign this application on its behalf,

-Print applicant's Name D ate
+Print applicant's Name 3 Date

 Authorized Signature

-FOR OFFICE USE ONLY Application approved/ declined subject to:
+FOR OFFICE USE ON Application approved/

 Date Signed

-SEND THIS APPLICATION FORM TO CDS AT
+SEND THIS APPLICA TION FORM TO CI OS AT